Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Open variables tab.](media/devops-release-pipeline-07.png 'Release Pipeline Variables')

 3. Add four Pipeline variables as name - value pairs and then select **Save** (use the default values in the **Save** dialog):

+These variables are needed to deploy the model.

     a.
 Name: `aks_name` Value: `aks-cluster01`